 Stevens passed away on Jan.
 2, 2002.

-1998 J.G.
-Taylor Spink Award winner Bob Stevens. - B-92-99 (San Francisco Chronicle / National Baseball Hall of Fame Library)
+1998 BBWAA Career Excellence Award winner Bob Stevens.
+(National Baseball Hall of Fame and Museum)